The influence of the intestinal microbiome on infant rotavirus vaccine responses in rural Ghana and urban Pakistan.

 Laboratory of Mirobiology, Wageningen University, the Netherlands

-PATH Vaccine Access and Delivery global program, Seattle, USA
+PATH Center for Vaccine Innovation and Access, Seattle, USA

 This research is funded in part by the Bill & Melinda Gates Foundation; GAVI, the Vaccine Alliance, GlaxoSmithKline Biological SA (GSK) and the Netherlands Organization for Scientific Research [Spinoza Grant 2008 to WMdV].